PHYS3888/Tutorial_DynamicalSystems/README.md

 ![Phase portrait](figs/LinearDynamicalSystem.png)

-#### Thinking inside the box :sweat: :octopus:
+### Thinking inside the box :sweat: :octopus:

 Imagine that these equations describe the water currents, and that apart from a safe region near the origin, evil octopuses are rampant :octopus::octopus::octopus:.
 A rescue chopper is on its way and will arrive in 15 minutes.

 If you can be dropped somewhere on the boundary of the safe zone (defined by -1 < _x_ < 1 and -1 < _y_ < 1), where would you choose to be dropped to give yourself the longest time in safe waters (and thus maximize your chances of being saved).

 Use the `TimeToExitBox(x0,y0)` function to evaluate when you first leave the box after starting at `(x0,y0)` (note that this function adds a tiny amount of measurement noise around where you tell it to start).
+Do not alter this function in answering the following questions.

+:question::question::question: __Q1:__
+To keep yourself inside the box for as long as possible, where should your start?

+:question::question::question: __Q2:__
-:question::question::question: What is the longest duration that you can keep the system in the box?
+What is the longest duration that you can keep yourself in the box?
+Give you answer in minutes to one decimal place.
-Where did you start the system?

 ![Killer Octopus](figs/theBox.png)